PacktPublishing/Building-AI-Intensive-Python-Applications/Chapter 8/README.md

     ```
     jupyter notebook
     ```
+2. Update `.env` file with your own OpenAI API key and MongoDB Atlas connection string.

-2. In your browser, navigate to the notebook file `vector_search_ai_application.ipynb`.
+3. In your browser, navigate to the notebook file `vector_search_ai_application.ipynb` or similarly `chunking_strategies.ipynb` or `advanced_rag_example.py`.

-3. Open the notebook and run the cells sequentially to execute the AI application.
+4. Open the notebook and run the cells sequentially to execute the AI application.

 That's it!
 You have successfully set up the Python environment and can now run the `vector_search_ai_application.ipynb` notebook.